Who's the Next Pelosi? Congress Members to Watch in 2026

 Why Betting on One Name Is the Wrong Lesson

-Following a single member means you're exposed if they retire, trade less, or simply have a quiet year.
-The more durable approach is watching disclosed activity across all 535 members and letting the data show you who's active.
+Following a single member means you're exposed the moment they retire, trade less, or simply have a quiet year, which is exactly what just happened.
+The more durable approach is watching disclosed activity across all 535 members and letting the data show you who's active, instead of anchoring to whoever was active last cycle.

 What to Actually Watch For

-Frequency of filings, sector concentration, and trades that line up with committee assignments (a member on a tech-oversight committee trading tech stocks is a more interesting pattern than a random one-off).
+Frequency of filings, sector concentration, and trades that line up with committee assignments.
+A member on a tech-oversight committee trading tech stocks is a more interesting pattern than a random one-off from someone with no related committee seat.

 How AlphaYou Handles This

-Rather than a single-politician feed, AlphaYou surfaces every disclosed congressional trade as it's filed — so you catch the next high-activity trader whoever it turns out to be.
+Rather than a single-politician feed that goes quiet the moment its subject stops trading, AlphaYou surfaces every disclosed congressional trade as it's filed, so you catch the next high-activity trader whoever it turns out to be, without having to guess in advance.

 FAQ